 You must provide the following with your application:

-- if the home was built before 1950, a lead inspection certificate
+- If the home was built before 1978, a lead inspection certificate

 Apply or Renew by Mail or In Person

-To apply by mail or in person, you must:
+To apply or renew by mail or in person, you must:

 Then, return your application and supporting documentation to: